dylsteck/mcpkit/README.md

 npm install && npm run build && npm link
 ```

-Now you can run a local instance of MCPKit for testing.
+Now you can run a local instance of MCPKit for testing :)

 ## License